-The Drug Discovery Centre has established a network of leading national and international cancer and medical research groups, including UNSW Australia, Cancer Therapeutics CRC and Children's Medical Research Insitute at Westmead Hospital.
+The Drug Discovery Centre has established a network of leading national and international cancer and medical research groups, including UNSW Australia, Cancer Therapeutics CRC (CTx) and Children's Medical Research Institute at Westmead Hospital.

 Using advanced technology including robotics and an extensive chemical compound library, the Drug Discovery Centre uncovers new possibilities for scientists looking to develop anti-cancer drugs and conducts drug sensitivity testing for the Zero Childhood Cancer program.

 - Rajput, S., Gardner, C.R., Failes, T., Arndt, G.M., StC Black, D. and Kumar, N. Synthesis and anticancer evaluation of 3-substituted quinolin-4-ones and 2,3-dihydroquinolin-4-ones.
 Bioorganic & Medicinal Chemistry, 2014).

 - Beesley, A.H., Stirnweiss, A., Ferrari, E., Endersby, R., Howlett.
 M., Failes, T.W., Arndt, G.M., Charles, A.K., Cole, C.H. and Kees, U.R.
 Comparative Drug Screening in NUT Midline Carcinoma.
 British Journal of Cancer (accepted 2014).